 Global oil demand growth will accelerate next year and will again be met by rising supplies from the U.S. and Canada, further eroding OPEC's market share.

 Three authors share their experiences in self-publishing and offer advice for other to succeed in the business.

-Average U.S. rates on fixed mortgages declined this week, edging closer to historically low levels as the spring home-buying season begins.
+Average U.S. rates on fixed mortgages edged up slightly this week, remaining near historically low levels.

 The Federal Reserve's controversial bond buying program also known as quantitative easing is gearing up for its finale.